anitalp/Noorani-Qaeda-by-Speech-Recognition/README.md

 # Results
 Currently it is not fully trained.
 But ar present it is giving 87% accuracy on validation data.

+# How to use Current Trained Model
+Put your .wav files in Samples folder and then run the test_network.py script.

 # Future Work
 We are at present working on getting some more real world data rather than generate artificial data.
 Once we achieve a high accuracy on this, we are aiming to cover the whole noorani qaeda and then maybe the shorh duas as well.